jplag/JPlag/README.md

 This fork focuses on the development of a new Java API for JPlag.

-**Note:** Due to the early stage of development, some details documented below might change before the official release of version 3.0.

 ## Download and Installation

 ### Building from sources